jermdavis/PatchMaker/ReadMe.md

    * And `PatchPreviewForm.cs` is the UI for seeing the effect of your patch file on the original XML file.
 * **PatchMaker.Sitecore**: A wrapper for Sitecore's internal patch processing logic - used to generate previews of what a patch file will do in tests and the UI.
 Includes a chunk of code [inspired by another github repo](https://github.com/benmcevoy/ConfigViewer), to enable role-based config patching.
    * `SitecorePatcher.cs` provides a static class / method that wraps Sitecore's logic.
+   * `NugetDownloadWrapper.cs` implements logic to aquire the Sitecore kernel DLL from Nuget.
 * **PatchMaker.Tests**: A set of unit tests for the core classes.

 ## Running it